Tino-Jokomo/chuchnorris/README.md

 B) :- Email me to turn on the server (I will try leave it on anyway so that at any moment, testing this client should yield the desired result.
 Email me @- tjokomo@gmail.com

-C) :-  Fork this project here on github and when running it in your local machine cd into src -> cd src .
-And run the server.js file -> node server.js
+C) :-  Fork the master branch of the project here on github and when running it in your local machine cd into src -> cd src .
+And run the server.js file -> node server.js before running the main React App with -> npm start .

 Thats it ! :) I hope you enjoy this little project i have developed .
 It's been an interesting couple of days learning GraphQL, Apollo Client and Apollo Server.
 I hope to improve on this for the future !